Corsican Dog: History

 Corsican Dogs have been known on Corsica since the 16th century.
 Until the 1950s, the breed was used as a versatile hunting and farming dog on the island.
 During the second half of the 20th century the breed suffered due to competition from continental breeds.
 In 1989 the L'association de Sauvegarde du Chien Corse was set up to safeguard the breed.

 The breed has been recognised by the Société Centrale Canine, the French kennel club, since 2003; it is placed in the spitz and primitive group breeds, as a primitive breed.

 Description

 The breed measures 46–58 cm at the withers with male dogs being slightly larger than females.
 Their coat can be fringed, with usual colors being brindle, fawn, black and tan or brown.
 The presence of a melanistic mask is permitted under the breed standard.
 White markings can be on the chest or the legs.
 The skin of the dog adheres closely to the body, and dewlaps do not appear in the breed.
 Corsican dogs can also have a long, fluffy coat.

-Temperament

-The Corsican dog is docile, loyal and very attached to its owner.
-It is wary of strangers.
-It's an intelligent, calm and stable dog capable of adapting itself to many situations.
-Calm at home, it explodes with energy and speed when in action.
-In general, until they turn 1 year old, Corsican dogs are very hyperactive, but even as adults they remain energetic.
-They are very independent, they rarely bark, and they are sociable.
-They are good and gentle with kids.